How To Choose a Pest Control Company

 Cost of Services and Guarantees

-Cost is an important consideration when choosing a pest control company.
-Cost may be determined by the type of pest being treated, the size of your house, your location, and other factors.
+Cost is probably high on your list of priorities when hiring someone for pest control.
+Cost can be affected by the size of your house, the type of pest being treated, your location, and other factors.

 Safety and Treatment Methods

-Keeping yourself, your family and your pets safe is an important consideration when selecting a pest control provider.
-You may also prefer one that uses environmentally-friendly methods.
+Keeping yourself, your family and your pets safe is an important concern when picking a pest control provider.
+You might also prefer a provider that uses environmentally friendly methods.

 Safety